 The laminating machine will run on Thursdays.
 Items to be laminated must be received by the end of the business day on Wednesday to ensure a timely processing of order.

-ESU reserves the right to deny extra large/labor intensive laminating
+ESU reserves the right to deny extra large/labor intensive laminating requests.

 RealCare Babies Information

 ESU #1 recently upgraded its RealCare Baby simulators.
 The RealCare babies provide students with skills necessary for effective parenting.
 The 10 RealCare simulators are available for checkout with both genders and a variety of ethnicities represented.
 Due to our significant investment in the RealCare Baby simulators, all participating districts are required to sign the District Information and Letter of Agreement document each year.
 Both a district administrator and a participating staff member (for example, FCS teacher) will sign the document.
 Once the signed document is on file at ESU #1 and a checkout schedule has been arranged with Jaimi Nicholson, districts can make arrangements to pick up RealCare babies at ESU #1.
 It is our hope that the RealCare babies will be a valuable resource for your district and a powerful learning tool for your students.

 Useful RealCare Links